AndyHolt/cic/README.md

 # cic

-cic (pronounced *kick*, or *sis*/*sick* if you prefer) is an experimental colouring-in creator.
+cic (pronounced *kick*, *sis* or *sick* [as you prefer](https://en.wikipedia.org/wiki/Hard_and_soft_C)) is an experimental colouring-in creator.

-Transforms an image – whether a drawing, a poster, or a screenshot from a TV show – into a colouring sheet.
+cic transforms an image – whether a drawing, a poster, or a screenshot from a TV show – into a colouring sheet.
+It is a work in process (hence experimental above), and though fully functional, it is hoped to refine the quality of output for colouring sheets over time.

 cic uses a [Canny edge
 detector](https://en.wikipedia.org/wiki/Canny_edge_detector) to perform edge